MsCeach/hello-world/README.md

 # hello-world

-digital humanities student sandbox
+This is a digital humanities student sandbox.
-Github novice - tackling technical learning curves one day at a time
+I'm a Github novice - tackling technical learning curves one day at a time.